• Double-bridge static cone penetrometer

 00.7 00:00:01 0032 00.7 00:00:02 0032

-Warranty: One-year warranty on the entire device (excluding the casing, display, and battery)
+Warranty: One-year warranty on the entire unit (excluding the casing, display screen, and battery).

 Company Profile